 But that’s not even the scary part: Depending on the state you operate in and the type of misclassification claim being asserted, the law tends to be fuzzy on how to classify a worker as an independent contractor.
 In California, for example, legislators recently passed AB5, a law that codifies a notoriously difficult version of the ABC test used, at least in part, by more than 30 states.
 This test uses three criteria to establish whether a worker is an IC:

 - The worker is free from the control and direction of the purported employer in relation to the performance of the work, both under the contract and in fact.

 - The worker performs work that is outside the usual course of the purported employer’s business.

 - The worker is customarily engaged in an independently established trade, occupation or business of the same nature as the work performed for the hirer.

 The employer bears the burden of proof for each.
 Real problems arise from the B prong, which states the worker must perform work different from that of the contracting company.
 This rule makes it potentially difficult to differentiate between an IC and an employee in the transportation models outlined above, because both parties are in the business of transportation.
 In every model except the broker–carrier model, that is.

 Advantages of the broker–carrier model

-By far the most comprehensive approach is the broker–carrier model, which offers a potential path out of the quagmire of the ABC test’s B prong.
+By far the most comprehensive approach to reducing your misclassification risk is the broker–carrier model, which offers a potential path out of the quagmire of the ABC test’s B prong.
 Because both parties perform different roles, it has the potential to satisfy the requirement and protect each party from misclassification and even third-party liability risks if certain best practices are followed.